atillaoezdemir/ghost-follower-finder/README.md

 ## how to use

 1. go to [instagram accounts center](https://accountscenter.instagram.com/info_and_permissions/dyi/) → export your information → followers & following → JSON → all time
-2. drag & drop the `.zip` (or the JSON files inside it) onto the page
+2. drag & drop the `.zip` (or the JSON files inside it) onto the page (or onto the website linked above)
 3. see who's faking it

 ---